GerPut/house_landing_page/README.md

 House Landing Page

 This project took a week to complete.
-It is a basic landing page with a theme for VR auctions for houses.
-The project was built with Bootsrap 5 and Javascript.
+It is a basic landing page with a theme for VR house auctions.
+The project was mainly built with Bootsrap 5 and Javascript.
 I also added additional CSS styling.
 I learned mostly how to use bootstrap by using a few of the components available.
 The project was a challenge as I am used to only use CSS to style.
 The documentation on Bootstrap's site is very clear and I had to read up on how to use the framework during the completion of this project.

 The House landing page is responsive with a small dropdown navbar with links that can be clicked on to take the user to different sections of the page when using a smaller screen.
 I also learned how to create a wave effect in CSS and used it between sections of the site.